exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

   Space used by volumes in GiB on this node.
 * `phys_nid`
   EXAClusterOS physical node ID of the given node.
+* `space_warn_threshold`
+  Level upon which warnings about high EXAStorage Disk Device space will be issued.
 * `state`
   State of the volume.